4till2/fillit/README.md

 ..#. ..## .... ##.. .... ##.. .... #... ..#.
 ..#. ..## .... ##.. .... .... .... #... ..#.
 ```
-A few examples of invalid descriptions of Tetriminos
+A few examples of invalid descriptions of Tetriminos:
 ```
 #### ...# ##... #.   .... ..## #### ,,,, .HH.
 ...# ..#. ##... ##   .... .... #### #### HH..